August 15, 2024

 Born in 2006 in Stepanakert, the capital of Artsakh, Laura Danielyan plans to study psychology at the Armenian State Pedagogical University in Yerevan.

-For Harbingers’ Magazine, she will write about human stories from the war and the blockade in Artsakh.
+She is part of Harbingers’ Magazine’s Armenian Newsroomand writes about human stories from the war and the blockade in Artsakh.

 In her free time, she enjoys drawing, writing, watching movies, and volunteering.